IBM/cpdctl/README_command_reference.md

 `--progress` ()
 :    Show download progress. (default true)

+`--project` (string)
+:    Project name.
+This option is mutually exclusive with '--project-id'.

 `--project-id` (string)
 :    The ID of the project to use. project-id or space-id is required.
+This option is mutually exclusive with '--project'.

+`--run` (string)
+:    Job run name.
+This option is mutually exclusive with '--run-id'.

 `--run-id` (string)
 :    The ID of the job run.
+This option is mutually exclusive with '--run'.

+`--space` (string)
+:    Deployment space name.
+This option is mutually exclusive with '--space-id'.

 `--space-id` (string)
 :    The ID of the space to use. project-id or space-id is required.
+This option is mutually exclusive with '--space'.

 <a id='ml_deployment_create'></a>
 ## &#8226; ml deployment create